goingforbrooke/folsum/README.md

 If the commit was pushed to the `main` branch, then we use [Cargo Edit](https://github.com/killercup/cargo-edit) to increment the [SemVer](https://semver.org) minor version in `Cargo.toml` by one and commit the change to the repo.
 The new version number's used to tag the commit and name the [release](https://github.com/goingforbrooke/folsum/releases).

 Otherwise, if the commit was pushed to a branch starting with `cicd`, then we skip incrementing the minor version.
-In addition, pushes to any non-`main` branch (including those starting with `cicd`) will create a "draft" release instead of a regular release.
+In addition, pushes to any non-`main` branch (including those starting with `cicd`) will create a "draft" release (which won't be visible to others in the FolSum repo's "Releases" page because it's a draft release) instead of a regular release.
 Note that this doesn't override the top-level branch filter-- builds are only triggered by pushes to `main` or branches that start with `cicd`.
 These draft releases won't fail when the release name (defined by the non-incremented SemVer tag) already exists.
 This makes it easy to hack on the CI/CD pipeline without messing up production builds.

 ## Design Decisions